Need the fast answer? Read our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the number one thing that Daytona Beach area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Daytona Beach area homeowner's can do to maintain their air conditioning and heating system between their regular tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
-Buying new furnace and return air filters is extremely important to the effectiveness of your HVAC system, as well as your home's air quality.
+Buying new furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
 Did you know indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not all that hard for most Daytona Beach homeowners, but there are usually two hurdles to actually accomplishing this task:
+Changing the air filters is not difficult for most Daytona Beach homeowners, but there are usually two hurdles to actually accomplishing this task:

 - Remembering to change air filters when needed.